 As soon as an LTP(PureEthernetStructure) gets instantiated and an LTP(EthernetContainer) is already existing (must have automatically been instantiated right after the ExpectedEquipment object, which is representing the Ethernet Switch board, has been instantiated, which is necessarily before the ExpectedEquipment object, which is representing the SFP, could be instantiated), the _clientLtp attribute of the LTP(PureEthernetStructure) shall automatically be configured to point to the LTP(EthernetContainer) and the _serverLtp attribute of the LTP(EthernetContainer) shall automatically be configured to point to the LTP(PureEthernetStructure).

+ForwardingDomain and ForwardingConstruct

+As soon as an ExpectedEquipment object has been instantiated, the device shall automatically instantiate all ForwardingDomain objects (including technology specific augments), which are unquestionable related with this hardware.

+The ForwardingDomain::_ltp : LogicalTerminationPoint [*] attribute shall be automatically configured with the UUIDs of all the LogicalTerminationPoint objects, which are part of the potential forwarding represented by the ForwardingDomain.

+As soon as an ExpectedEquipment object has been instantiated, the device shall automatically instantiate all ForwardingConstruct and FcPort objects (including technology specific augments), which are required for describing a potential default configuration.
+The FcPort::_ltp : LogicalTerminationPoint [0..2] attribute shall be automatically configured with the UUIDs of the LogicalTerminationPoint objects, which are part of the actual forwarding represented by the respective ForwardingConstruct.

 Profile